-Hofstra University is a dynamic private institution located in Hempstead, NY, that is internationally ranked and recognized for academic excellence, civic engagement, and community service.
-Hofstra has been consistently featured on the President’s Higher Education Community Service Honor Roll and is the only university chosen to host three consecutive U.S. presidential debates (2008, 2012, and 2016).
-Hofstra is among only three schools in the New York metropolitan area with colleges of law, medicine, and engineering.
+Hofstra University is internationally ranked by U.S. News & World Report, The Princeton Review, and PayScale College ROI and Salary Reports.
+We are the only university chosen to host three consecutive U.S. presidential debates (2008, 2012, and 2016) and one of only three universities in the New York metropolitan area with colleges of engineering, medicine, and law.

 Best of Both Worlds